mlswg/mls-protocol/draft-ietf-mls-protocol.md

   epoch.

 * An ExternalInit proposal.

+* A proposal with a non-default proposal type that is not supported by some members of the group that will process the Commit (i.e., not including any members being added or removed by the Commit).

 An application may extend the above procedure by additional rules, for example, requiring application-level permissions to add members, or rules concerning